Top of the page

 To help with soreness and swelling:

 If you have a fever, wear fewer layers of clothes and drink more fluids.
 There is medicine to help with a fever or pain.
 Check with your doctor or pharmacist if you aren’t sure what medicine or dose to take.
 Follow the directions on the package.
-Children under the age of 18 years should not take aspirin because it can cause serious health problems.
+Children under the age of 18 years should not take aspirin (unless your doctor has told you to take it) because it can cause serious health problems if taken within 6 weeks of a vaccine.

 Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
 If you were told to do this, call your doctor even if you think the fever is from the vaccine.

 To see this information online and learn more, visit: MyHealth.Alberta.ca/health/pages/conditions.aspx?Hwid=custom.ab_imm_covid19vaccine_ac.